 Focus on serving your customers through digital channels

 Now is the time to increase the capabilities of your customer services and ensure your customers and suppliers can contact you no matter where they are.
-Social media is a great place to start your early efforts, as you can chat via Facebook Messenger, Twitter and WhatsApp and other direct messaging platforms.
+According to companies like Salesforce, social media is a great place to start your early efforts, as you can chat via Facebook Messenger, Twitter and WhatsApp and other direct messaging platforms.
 Also you can offer video chat alternative through Skype and FaceTime, so your customers can get a more personal contact without being there in-person.